CONTEMPLATIVE MEDICINE FELLOWSHIP

 The first retreat is typically in October, emphasizing community building, contemplative practice, and guided group learning and discussion.

-The fellowship culminates with a closing retreat, generally held in June, that focuses on integration of the twelve-month training, celebrating capstone projects, and exploring how the cohort will continue to collaborate and support one another post-fellowship.
+The fellowship culminates with a graduation retreat, generally held in June, that focuses on integration of the twelve-month training, celebrating capstone projects, and exploring how the cohort will continue to collaborate and support one another post-fellowship.

 Please note that required and optional retreats and travel costs are not included in the Fellowship tuition.